josephine-c/Rails_Assessment/README.md

 ### **A. Project plan:**

-**Meetings:** Meetings were conducted twice a day to decide on sprints each day, deciding if we achieved our goals and if further work is required.
+**Meetings:** Meetings were conducted twice a day to decide on sprints each day,deciding if we achieved our goals and if further work is required.

 **Start date** of project: 29.04.2019